securelyfitz/WTFpga/README.md

 4. Clone this repository to get all the necessary project files
 5. Walk through the pdf manual included.
   - `pdfbook --lettterpaper wtfpgamanual.pdf` should prepare it for printing as a booklet if you prefer.
-  - open the project you cloned in the vivado tools you installed when you get to "configuring the FPGA"
+  - When you get to "configuring the FPGA" open the project file, wtfpga/wtfpga.xpr

 Future Work
 ===========